3 Ways to Wow on Your Next Business Call

 Taking notes is another quick way to stay engaged in the call.
 Conversations on the phone happen so fast.
 It is easy to get hung up on closing remarks and forget the crux of the call.
 Even a few quickly jotted notes can jog your memory later, so you can keep moving forward instead of sending the dreaded follow up email.

 Despite these tips, a difficult call is bound to happen sooner or later.
 Whether it’s a disgruntled former client or a business competitor, you’re going to communicate with people who aren’t happy.
 Knowing how to handle these situations will make or break your long-term business success.

 An excellent way to keep your cool is to smile through the interaction, quite literally.
-The “smile and dial” technique is so common it’s almost a cliche in telecommunications at this point, but there’s a reason why it endures.
+The “smile and dial” technique is so common it’s almost a cliche in telecommunications at this point.
+However, there’s a reason why it endures.
 Smiling while speaking on the phone has a huge difference on the tone of your conversation; Customers That Stick report people can hear the difference between different types of smiles, and that tone makes up 84% of the message of a phone call.